florentpoujol/CSharpToUnityScriptConverter/readme.md

 	// is converted into
 	var variable = array.<Type[]>(num);

-I don't no what is the equivalent of the expression "Type[][]" in UnityScript.
+But I don't know what is the equivalent of the expression "Type[][]" in UnityScript.
 So they are left in the code and pop errors.
-You can also create a jagged array by setting its value right aways
+You can also create a jagged array by setting its value right away :
 	var array = [ [0], [1] ]; // array is of type int[][]